 CNAs must renew their certification every two years.
-Applicants must furnish proof of employment each time they renew, and they must also pay a $21 renewal fee.
-Only money orders made out to Prometric are accepted for the renewal fee.
+Applicants must furnish proof of employment each time they renew, and they must also pay a $26.25 renewal fee.

-How to Get a Licensed Practical Nurse (LPN) License in New Mexico
+How To Get an LPN License in New Mexico

 To apply for a New Mexico LPN license, applicants must complete a practical nursing program.
-Practical nursing programs are often offered at high school, vocational schools and colleges.
-Coursework covers the basics of nursing, including helping with activities of daily living, communicating with patients and learning how to take vital signs.
+Practical nursing programs are often offered at high schools, vocational schools, and community colleges.
+Coursework covers the basics of nursing, including helping with activities of daily living, communicating with patients, and learning how to take vital signs.

-Upon completing the educational requirements, applicants must successfully pass the NCLEX-PN.
-Applicants must register through Pearson Vue, and that process costs $200.
-Applicants for a New Mexico nursing license must also submit fingerprints for the criminal background check, which costs $44.00 to complete.
-Official transcripts from the accepted nursing education program must also be furnished by the applicant to the New Mexico Board of Nursing.
+Upon completing the educational requirements, applicants must successfully pass the National Council Licensure Examination for LPNs (NCLEX-PN).
+Applicants must pay a $200 fee and register to take the exam through the National Council of State Boards of Nursing (NCSBN) and Pearson VUE.
+LPN applicants must also submit fingerprints for a criminal background check, which costs $44.00 to complete.
+Official transcripts from the accepted nursing education program must also be furnished by the applicant to the NMBON.

 The renewal process for a New Mexico LPN license occurs every two years.
 If applicants allow their New Mexico LPN license to expire, they must fill out an Expired/Lapsed Attestation (ELA) form within five business days of submitting the renewal application.

-How to Get a Registered Nurse (RN) License in New Mexico
+How To Get an RN License in New Mexico

-To get a New Mexico RN license, applicants must complete an educational program approved by the New Mexico Board of Nursing.
+To get a New Mexico RN license, applicants must complete an educational program approved by the NMBON.
 Once completed, applicants must submit the following documents to complete their application: